erlandrivero/MindForUPublic/DevPlanDocs/mermaid-agent-lifecycle.md

 # Agent Lifecycle Diagram

-This diagram visualizes the lifecycle of an agent in the FeNAgO platform, from creation to execution and monitoring.
+This diagram visualizes the lifecycle of an agent in the MindForU platform, from creation to execution and monitoring.

 ```mermaid
 stateDiagram-v2